 7. Are all types of yachts qualified for financing?

 Some marine lenders will only finance fiberglass yachts and most marine lenders will only finance yachts 20 years or newer.
-However, I work with marine lenders who finance older yachts and also megayachts, high-performance boats, multi-hulls and wooden yachts.
-I have even seen marine lenders finance boathouses and mooring or dockage purchases.
+However, we work with marine lenders who finance older yachts and also megayachts, high-performance boats, multi-hulls and wooden yachts.
+We have even seen marine lenders finance boathouses and mooring or dockage purchases.

 8. I am thinking about chartering my new yacht.
 Can I finance a charter yacht?

 A number of marine lenders will only finance private use yachts.
 Some others will allow “limited chartering”.
 There are some marine lenders who will finance charter yachts, so it is important to shop around and it is especially important to be honest and detailed with your marine lender on your intended usage of your new yacht so you end up with the correct loan program.
 You should also let your marine lender know if you plan to live aboard your yacht or if it is just for casual cruising only.